-Dr. Kevin Rulo is a Clinical Assistant Professor of English and serves as both the Director of the Writing & Rhetoric Program and the Director of the University Writing Center.
+Dr. Kevin Rulo is an Assistant Professor of English and serves as both the Director of the Writing & Rhetoric Program and the Director of the University Writing Center.
 He specializes in transatlantic 20th century literature, especially the relationship between modernism and satire.
-His current book project, Satiric Modernism, examines the flourishing of satirical thinking and creative practice in the experimental literature and art of the last hundred years.
-Additionally, his research and teaching interests include modernism and postmodernism, nineteenth- and twentieth-century literature, intellectual and cultural history, writing studies, and writing centers.
-He has published and presented on a variety of topics related to modernism, theory, and literary studies.
+His recent book, Satiric Modernism, examines the flourishing of satiric theory and practice in experimental literature and art from the previous century to the present.
+Additionally, his research and teaching expertise includes writing studies and writing centers, with recent and forthcoming work on writing instruction for nursing graduate students and on the history of the essay.

-The T.S.
+The International T.S.
 Eliot Society's 2015 Fathman Award